 It is uncertain whether any new PRC laws, rules or regulations relating to VIE structures will be adopted or if adopted, what effect they may have on our corporate structure.
 In particular, in January 2015, the Ministry of Commerce of the PRC, or MOFCOM, published a discussion draft of the proposed Foreign Investment Law, or the Draft Foreign Investment Law, for public review and comments.
-Among other things, the Draft Foreign Investment Law expands the definition of foreign investment and introduces the principle of "actual control" in determining whether a company is considered a foreign-invested enterprise, or an FIE.
+Among other things, the Draft Foreign Investment Law expands the definition of foreign investment and introduces the principle of "actual control" in determining whether a company is considered a foreign invested enterprise, or an FIE.
 Under the Draft Foreign Investment Law, VIEs would be deemed as FIEs, if they are ultimately "controlled" by foreign investors, and would thus be subject to restrictions on foreign investments.
 However, the draft law has not taken a position on what actions will be taken with respect to existing companies with a "variable interest entity" structure, whether or not these companies are controlled by Chinese parties.
 On December 26, 2018, National People's Congress Standing Committee, or NPCSC, published the Draft Foreign Investment Law, or the 2018 Draft Foreign Investment Law, deliberated by the 7th Meeting of the Standing Committee of the Thirteenth National People's Congress, to seek public comments.
-The 2018 Draft Foreign Investment Law came into effect on January 1, 2020, does not mention concepts including "de facto control" and "controlling through contractual arrangements," nor does it specify the regulation on controlling through contractual arrangements.
+On March 15, 2019, the 2nd Meeting of the Thirteenth National People's Congress approved Foreign Investment Law of the People's Republic of China ("the Foreign Investment Law"), which came into effect on January 1, 2020.
+The Foreign Investment Law does not mention concepts including "de facto control" and "controlling through contractual arrangements," nor does it specify the regulation on controlling through contractual arrangements.